collab-uniba/Software-Solutions-for-Reproducible-ML-Experiments/README.md

 N.B.: Rows related to Dotscience are strike-through because the service seems to be shutting down.
 We read [this blog post](https://dotscience.com/blog/2020-05-19-dotscience-is-shutting-down/) a few days after our trial.

+---

+# Repository contents

+The `tools/` folder contains environment templates for the tools that require a local installation to be executed.
+To try the tools we used -- where possible -- a realistic case study inspired to the lessons of the [Kaggle's micro-courses](https://www.kaggle.com/learn/overview) "Intro to Machine Learning" and "Intermediate Machine Learning".
+The `kernels/` folder contains template notebooks implementing the case study, while the sample dataset is stored in the `input/` folder.

 ## Setup instructions